- Copyright 2024 © More To Say, LLC

 In her spare time Meredith enjoys reading, exercising, being outdoors, and spending time with her husband, children, and two dogs.

-In her free time, Alyssa enjoys walking, hiking, spending time with friends and family, and listening to music.
+In her free time, Delaney enjoys being with friends and family, exercising, and going to the beach!

 Kelsey Chacho received her Master’s degree in Occupational Therapy from Bay Path University, East Longmeadow, MA and her Bachelor’s degree in Health Promotion Studies from Western Connecticut State University, Danbury, CT.
 She has clinical experience in an outpatient pediatric setting, as well as, a community-based adult mental health setting.
 During her fieldwork placements, she worked with various diagnoses, including but not limited to, Autism Spectrum Disorder, ADHD, Cerebral Palsy, developmental delay, sensory processing disorder, Down syndrome, Schizophrenia, and Schizoaffective.